wjzhengsh/blockchain/vscode-extension.md

 - **Install Visual Studio Code**
   Install the [Visual Studio](https://code.visualstudio.com/) code editor.
 - **Install Yeoman**
-  Yeoman is a generator tool that you can used to create skeleton smart contract projects.
+  Yeoman is a generator tool that you can use to create skeleton smart contract projects.
 Install Yeoman by using the following command: `npm install -g yo`.
 - **Install Docker**
   To run the preconfigured instance of Hyperledger Fabric, ensure you have installed [Docker ![External link icon](images/external_link.svg "External link icon")](https://www.docker.com/).
 - **Operating system requirements**